3 Methods to Learn Chinese with Subtitles (Plus Resources)

 Or you can rewind the movie and watch that killer action scene again and try to say the lines along with the characters (fight moves are optional).
 Do this as often as you like throughout the movie until you’re ready to go without subtitles.

 Another option is watching a scene and translating the words at the same time.
 Then go back to see how your translations fared against the given subtitles.
 Sometimes you’ll be right on the mark, sometimes you’ll be way off.
-No matter!
-You’re getting some awesome practice in and you’ll see improvement in no time!
+But all that matters is the practice you’re getting.

 Switch the subtitles within a scene